 A3,int and L3,int are the adjusted assets and liabilities computed for interest rate risk using methodology described below.

 The stress factor for interest rates should be applied to the published risk-free rate.
-The stressed interest rate is derived by multiplying the best estimate interest rate by (1+sup) and (1+sdown) where the stresses are as specified in table below:
+The stressed interest rate is derived by multiplying the best estimate interest rate by (1+sup) and (1+sdown) where the stresses are as specified in table below: (THESE FIGURES NEED TO BE CALIBRATED USING KENYA’S DATA)